 Graduate students who fail to maintain a 3.0 cumulative grade point average (on a 4.0 scale) are subject to academic dismissal.
 Students may also be dismissed for lack of professionalism, attitude toward and aptitude for professed occupational goals, and other criteria established by the degree program.

 Transfer of Credit

-Matriculated students may submit a Transfer of Credit Request form to the TEGS Office.
+Matriculated students may submit a Transfer of Credit Request form to the Graduate Studies Office.
 Keene State College will only accept transfer credits that apply to a candidate’s graduate program and are approved by the student’s advisor and/or the Education faculty chair.
 Only credits are transferred, not grades.
 Transfer course grades are not included in the 3.0 grade point average required for program completion.
 Transcripts must indicate that the student was enrolled in a graduate-level course in an appropriately accredited institution.
 Grades below a B (3.0 on a scale of 4.0) are not acceptable for transfer into graduate programs.
 Normally, courses taken more than seven years before the date of matriculation may not be transferred into a graduate program.

 A limited amount of grant and loan money is available for financial aid for graduate students.
 Submit a Free Application for Federal Student Aid (FAFSA) by March 1 and contact the Keene State Office of Student Financial Services for more information.
 A limited number of graduate assistantships are available to matriculated graduate students.
 Benefits include a $3,000 annual stipend, plus waiver of tuition and fees (at the in-state rate) for up to eight approved courses (normally 24 credit hours) for the academic year.
 Twenty hours of work per week are expected of recipients during each semester.
-Applications are available from the TEGS Office.
+Applications are available in the Financial Aid Office.